g2384/Life-In-The-UK/Facts.md

 ## Looking after the environment

 - It is important to recycle as much of your waste as you can.
-Using recycled materials to make new products uses less energy and means that we do not need to extract more raw materials from the earth.
-It also means that less rubbish is created, so the amount being put into landfill is reduced.
+Using recycled materials to make new products:
+  - uses less energy
+  - means that we do not need to extract more raw materials from the earth
+  - less rubbish is created, so the amount being put into landfill is reduced.
 - You can learn more about recycling and its benefits:
   - at www.recyclenow.com.
 At this website you can also find out what you can recycle at home and in the local area if you live in England.
   - This information is available for Wales at www.wasteawarenesswales.org.uk.
   - for Scotland at www.recycleforscotland.com
   - for Northern Ireland from your local authority.
 - A good way to support your local community is to **shop for products locally** where you can.
+This will:
-This will help businesses and farmers in your area and in Britain.
-It will also reduce your carbon footprint, because the products you buy will not have had to travel as far.
+  - help businesses and farmers in your area and in Britain
+  - reduce your carbon footprint, because the products you buy will not have had to travel as far.
 - Walking and using public transport to get around when you can is also a good way to protect the environment.
 It means that you create less pollution than when you use a car.